 Is it possible to identify stronger and weaker areas in the learning environment based on the information you have gathered during the evaluation and analysis process?
 What can the reason for these be?
-Are there significant difference in experience between: - students identifying as female and male?
+Are there significant difference in experience between:

+- students identifying as female and male?

-- international and national students? - students with or without disabilities?
+- international and national students?

+- students with or without disabilities?

-The strong areas in the learning environment are the teachers and lab assistants, the course material, and the course organization (in particular the Canvas structure).
+The strong areas in the learning environment are the teachers and lab assistants, the course material, and the course organization.
 This also agrees with the student feedback from this and earlier course rounds in the LEQs, the battery evaluations, and the course committee meetings.

-As mentioned before, a possible weak area that have been especially prominent for the two most recent course rounds is the high workload and stress experienced by students.
+As mentioned before, a possible weak area that have been especially prominent for the three most recent course rounds is the high workload and stress experienced by students.
 Again, the reason for this decline is not obvious, and we (the lead teaching team involved in the course) do not believe we can do any major changes to reduce the workload without also modifying the intended learning outcomes.
 It is interesting that this has become a problem in IS1200 during the last two rounds, but not for IS1500 (the same course that we give for CDATE).
+One option that will be evaluated is removing the mini-project for lower grades, which should not affect the ILOs.
+We will also consider reducing the workloads on the lab activities, which are mostly meant to help the students in preparing for the exam.